 Taking the train to Pompeii: the easiest way to visit

 From Rome to Pompeii: The train between Rome and Pompeii takes about two hours.
 There are 12 trains that depart from Rome to the Trenitalia station near Pompeii everyday.
 From there you hop on the Regionale train to the Pompei Scavi-Villa Misteri station.
-Go to our booking section to learn more about this route and buy tickets.

 From Naples to Pompeii: It’s a much shorter train ride from Naples — only 30 minutes (not to mention there’s really good pizza in Naples).
 There are eight daily trains that leave Naples for Pompeii.
 The train lets you off at the Pompei Scavi-Villa Misteri station which is only a short walk to the excavation.
 Learn more and book your tickets on ItaliaRail.